AyrA/YtStream/README.md

 This can be used for ads or other purposes.

+### Media Player

+Instead of directly streaming data, YtStream offers a fully functional media player that allows you to play any public YT playlist as if they were local files.
+Note however that due to the streaming nature of this application, seeking around the files is not supported.

 ## Additional licenses

 SBlock operates on a custom license that requires attribution.